seeingthroughthenet/nibbana-the-mind-stilled/manuscript/markdown/sermon-01.md

 the training is incomplete, can one go to heaven.

 Here, then, is a result which comes of its own accord.
-So there is no justification for a periphrastic usage like, "on reaching Nibbāna".
+So there is no justification for a periphrastic usage like, 'on reaching Nibbāna'.
 No glimpse of a distant object is necessary.
 At whatever moment the Noble Eightfold Path is perfected, one attains Nibbāna then and there.
 Now, in the case of an examination, after answering the question paper, one has to wait for the